Professor of Civil and Environmental Engineering; Affiliate Professor of Public Policy and Urban Affairs

-College of Social Sciences and Humanities, College of Engineering
+College of Engineering, College of Social Sciences and Humanities

 Auroop Ganguly is a civil and environmental engineer who works at the intersection of three broad areas: (1) Climate Extremes and Water Sustainability, (2) Infrastructural Resilience and Homeland Security, and (3) Artificial Intelligence and Nonlinear Dynamics.
 Ganguly directs the Sustainability and Data Sciences Laboratory (SDS Lab) at Northeastern University, where he develops novel and actionable predictive understanding of climate and hydrological extremes as well as lifeline infrastructure networks based on hybrid physics-based models and data driven methods, which in turn draw from artificial intelligence and machine learning, time series and spatial or spatiotemporal statistics, nonlinear dynamics and network sciences, as well as optimization and econometrics.
 The SDS Lab aspires to develop fundamental hydrology and climate science understanding, innovate in resilience engineering principles, and develop novel technologies and methods that leverage the power of data, computation, and physics.
 Multidisciplinary domains such as weather extremes impacts on urban lifelines and interdisciplinary solutions such as physics-guided data sciences are among the focal areas.